hzeller/rpi-rgb-led-matrix/README.md

 Overview
 --------
-The 32x32 RGB LED matrix panels can be scored at AdaFruit or eBay.
+The 32x32 or 16x32 RGB LED matrix panels can be scored at AdaFruit or eBay.
 If you are in China, I'd try to get them directly from some manufacturer or Taobao.
-They all seem to have the same standard interface, essentially controlling two banks of 16 rows (0..15 and 16..31).
-There are always two rows (n and n+16), that are controlled in parallel
+They all seem to have the same standard interface, essentially controlling two banks of 16 rows (0..15 and 16..31) There are always two rows (n and n+16), that are controlled in parallel
-(These displays are also available in 32x16 - they just have one bank).
+(These displays are also available in 16x32 - they just have one bank of 16 or two banks of 8)

 The data for each row needs to be clocked in serially using one bit for red, green and blue for both rows that are controlled in parallel (= 6 bits), then